Wuralee/alx-low_level_programming/0x00-hello_world/README.md

-run a c file through a preprocessor
+compile a C file but do not link